-16.2 Ordination Training Grants
+17.2 Ordination Training Grants

-16.2.1 Pursuant to a resolution of Trustees, all clergy approved for ordination as a Bishop of the Church shall be eligible for an Ordination Training Grant of \$15,000.
+17.2.1 Pursuant to a resolution of Trustees, all clergy approved for ordination as a Bishop of the Church shall be eligible for an Ordination Training Grant of \$15,000.

-17 REVIEW OF BENEFICIARIES/FUNDING RECIPIENTS
+18 REVIEW OF BENEFICIARIES/FUNDING RECIPIENTS

-- 17.1 The Trust and Te Kotahitanga reserve the right to review the funding received by any Applicant at any time.
-This review may be undertaken by the Trust, Te Kotahitanga or a third party appointed by the Trust. - 17.2 The purpose of these reviews is to provide the Trust and Te Kotahitanga with information about the success of the utilisation of the funds the Trust has distributed and to assist with refining education strategies and funding processes. - 17.3 The outcome of the reviews undertaken may result in the Applicant being asked to amend some aspects of their programme of education or in limited case the Trust withdrawing funding.
+- 18.1 The Trust and Te Kotahitanga reserve the right to review the funding received by any Applicant at any time.
+This review may be undertaken by the Trust, Te Kotahitanga or a third party appointed by the Trust. - The purpose of these reviews is to provide the Trust and Te Kotahitanga with information about the success of the utilisation of the funds the Trust has distributed and to assist with refining education strategies and funding processes. - 18.3 The Trust may also elect to undertake a review or 'audit' of the accounting for and the utilisation of funding received by an applicant, including determining if the obligations contained in this manual have been adhered to. - The outcome of the reviews undertaken may result in the Applicant being asked to amend some aspects of their programme of education or in limited case the Trust withdrawing funding.